ksmandersen/CCollections/README.md

 # CCollections

 CCollections is a general purpose collection library for the ANSI C programming language.
+It features a variety of commonly used data structures like Lists, Sets, Dictionaries and Trees.
+Data structures are garbage collected and has features like sorting, enumeration, filtering and mapping.

 It was insipired by the well known collection libraries for .NET runtime and Java runtime.
 CCollections gives programmeres with an object-oriented background a convinient way to use various data structures in C.
 The library provides a familiar and consistent interface to work with collections.